-Brett Stephenson is well-rounded insurance lawyer acting on behalf of numerous prominent domestic and international insurers, including many London market clients.
-Brett’s diverse practice includes regularly providing defence and coverage services to a variety of clients.
+Brett Stephenson is a well-rounded insurance lawyer acting on behalf of numerous prominent domestic and international insurers, including many London market clients.
+Brett’s diverse practice includes providing defense and coverage services to a variety of clients.

 Brett frequently appears as a featured speaker at conferences and seminars for insurance industry groups.

-Acting as defence and coverage counsel in cyber and privacy breach claims.
+Acting as defense and coverage counsel in cyber and privacy breach claims.

 Acting as counsel in regulatory proceedings including before the Financial Planning Standards Council (FPSC) and the Mutual Fund Dealers Association of Canada (MFDA).